Tier I Automatic Annual Increase (AAI) Buyout

 Calculation and Payment

 It is important to understand the value of a 3 percent compounded AAI.
-The table below provides an example of how automatic annual increases will affect a monthly retirement annuity of $2,800 at 10 years and 20 years post-retirement.
+The table below provides an example of how automatic annual increases will affect a monthly retirement annuity of $2,830 at 10 years and 20 years post-retirement.
 As illustrated below, you will receive a significantly higher monthly annuity over time if you do not elect a Tier I AAI Buyout.
+In the example below, the Tier I AAI Buyout amount is estimated to be $100,000.

 May 1, 2021